dptools/dpdash/README-PNL.md

 #### Using variables in your shell

-We also provide a convenience script, `loadenv.sh`, which can be run in your shell after defining these variables like so:
+We provide a script to load from `.env` called `loadenv.sh`, which can be run in your shell after defining these variables like so:

     cd dpdash/singularity
     source ./loadenv.sh

 This script will make the values available in your shell.
-Where `${state}` is referenced below, it is assumed that you ran `loadenv.sh` in this manner.
+Where `${state}` and `${data}` are referenced below, it is assumed that you ran `loadenv.sh` in this manner.

+You may also wish to run `source ./varcheck.sh` before proceeding to make sure that your variables are defined properly.

 ### Initialize